Operating Department Practice BSc (Hons)

 To start this course in 2022, apply through UCAS.
 You'll need:

 - our institution code – P80

 If you'd prefer to apply directly, use our online application form.

 You can also sign up to an Open Day to:

 - Tour our campus, facilities and halls of residence

 - Speak with lecturers and chat with our students

 - Get information about where to live, how to fund your studies and which clubs and societies to join

 If you're new to the application process, read our guide on applying for an undergraduate course.

-This course isn't currently open to international students outside the EU.
+Sorry, this course isn't currently open to international or EU students.